Subscribe to Sports Weekly

 • Runner up of the Benchwarmer Bash - One free season for the team that finished 2nd.

-• League Champions - Winning team free for the next season; An additional bonus team that can be used for a new or orphan team the next season.
+• League Champions - In addition to getting the winning team free for the next season (for the division championship), one additional free season is awarded for that team along with the conference title bonus of an additional $10 discount for all teams that owner has in other leagues; Plus, an additional bonus team that can be used for a new or orphan team the next season.

-• Conference Champions (not winning the league title) - $10 off the same team for the next season; An additional bonus team that can be used for a new or orphan team the next season.
+• Conference Champions (not winning the league title) - in addition getting the team for free in the next season for winning the division, the owner will receive an additional $10 discount for all other teams that owner controls.
+Plus, an additional bonus team that can be used for a new or orphan team the next season.

-• Division Champions (losing in the Conference Title Series) - $10 off the same team for the next season.
+• Division Champions - that same team is free for the next season.

 • Winners of the Gore Cup and Bottom Feeder Open - An additional bonus team that can be used for a new or orphan team the next season.

 All discounted and free seasons are non-transferable* and only apply to the winning team (it cannot be used for another team that the same owner plays in a different league).
-The Benchwarmer Bash prizes are cumulative; so a League Champion that wins the Bash will get three free seasons for his/her team or a Division Champion that wins the Bash will win two free seasons and the discount for winning the division will be applied in the third season.
+The Benchwarmer Bash prizes are cumulative; so a League Champion that wins the Bash will get four free seasons for his/her team or a Division Champion that wins the Bash after qualifying as a wild card will win three free seasons.
 Winning additional championships will extend the free/reduced prices.

 Owners - new and returning - who refer additional new owners to Benchwarmer Baseball will receive a bonus for each paid new team (amount subject to change).
 To avoid the hassles of refunds, if an owner has already paid, the bonus will generally be applied for the next season.
-If the team making the referral is already playing for free, the bonus will automatically be carried over to the next season.
+If the team making the referral is already playing for free and has no other paid teams that season, the bonus will automatically be carried over to the next season and applied only if the new owner renews for a second season.

 The referral bonus is only provided for one season and is not applicable if the "new owner" is a previous member of Benchwarmer Baseball.
 The referral is applied only once per owner (or co-owners), regardless of how many teams they purchase.